ShivamChandra214/youtube-live-autoseek-fix/README.md

-YouTube Live Auto-Seek Fix
-Overview
-When watching YouTube livestreams, buffering or temporary network drops can cause playback to fall several seconds (or more) behind the live edge.
-YouTube’s default “Live” button turns grey when this happens, and you may end up missing real-time events — a major problem for time-sensitive content like trading streams, sports, or live news.

-This JavaScript snippet automatically detects when a YouTube livestream is behind the live edge and gently seeks forward to keep playback in sync.
-Unlike simple auto-seek scripts, this version:

-Only runs on livestreams (no effect on normal videos).

-Avoids seeking too far ahead (which could cause end screens or autoplay triggers).

-Checks YouTube’s own live-dot status before deciding to seek.

-Uses a dynamic, self-adjusting offset to avoid excessive buffering.

-Prevents repeated unnecessary seeks when playback is already at the live edge.

-Features
-✅ Livestream detection — Works only on videos where isLiveContent is true.

-✅ Safe forward seeking — Stops just short of the actual live point to avoid triggering YouTube’s end screen.

-✅ Dynamic offset tuning — Learns the best “seconds behind live” threshold for your connection.

-✅ Minimal disruption — Seeks only when delay exceeds 2–3 seconds.

-✅ No false triggers — Won’t skip forward if the red “Live” dot is already active.

-Why this is needed
-YouTube’s livestream player does not automatically return to the live edge after a buffering delay.
-While you can click the red “Live” button manually, that means:

-You risk missing moments if you don’t notice the delay immediately.

-In fast-paced livestreams (e.g., market trades, gameplays), even 3–4 seconds delay can be a big deal.

-This script automates that process, ensuring you always stay truly live.

-Installation
-Option 1 — Using Enhancer for YouTube (recommended) Install Enhancer for YouTube in Brave, Chrome, or Firefox.

-Go to the extension’s Settings.

-Find the “Custom JavaScript” section.

-Paste the entire script (autoseek.js) into the box.

-Save settings and refresh YouTube.

-Option 2 — Using a Custom Script Injector
-Install a userscript manager like Tampermonkey.

-Create a new script.

-Paste the code into it.

-Save and enable.

-How it works
-Detect livestream — The script checks ytplayer.config.args or ytInitialPlayerResponse to confirm the video is live.

-Monitor playback — Every 1 second, it compares:

-video.duration (live edge position)

-video.currentTime (your playback position)

-Seek logic — If the delay exceeds the dynamic threshold (starting at 3 seconds), it seeks forward to duration - safeOffset.

-Offset tuning — If seeking causes buffering, the script slightly increases the safe offset.
-If there’s no buffer, it reduces it for tighter sync.

-Known limitations
-Cannot prevent buffering entirely if your internet connection is unstable.

-May need a short warm-up period for dynamic offset to stabilize.

-If YouTube changes its livestream player API, minor adjustments may be needed.

-License
-This script is free to use, modify, and share under the MIT License.
-Attribution appreciated but not required.

-Short GitHub tagline:

-Keep YouTube livestreams perfectly in sync with the live edge — no more falling behind due to buffering.
+YouTube Live Auto-Seek — Stay Truly Live on Streams
+📌 Overview

+YouTube livestreams often fall a few seconds behind the true live edge due to network hiccups, buffering, or YouTube’s own adaptive latency controls.
+This delay means you might miss critical moments — whether it’s a fast-moving gaming stream, a live trading chart, or breaking news.

+This script automatically detects when you’ve drifted behind the live edge and intelligently seeks forward to keep you perfectly in sync — without buffering or accidentally skipping to the end screen.

+It’s designed for use inside Enhancer for YouTube or any custom JavaScript injector in browsers like Brave, Chrome, or Firefox.

+🚀 Features

+Live-only detection — Works exclusively on YouTube livestreams, leaving regular videos untouched.

+Accurate live position tracking — Calculates the real live edge in seconds, not just YouTube’s guess.

+Safe seeking — Avoids the “black screen” or “end card” issue by never overshooting the buffer.

+Dynamic offset tuning — Learns the safest seek distance to prevent buffering after each jump.

+No over-seeking — Won’t move forward if the stream is already live (red dot active).

+Minimal disruption — Seeks happen only when you’re a few seconds late, so you never miss dialogue or important audio.

+Customizable thresholds — Fine-tune lag tolerance and safety offsets for your own connection.

+🛠 How It Works

+Live stream detection
+The script checks the YouTube player to confirm if the current video is a livestream (via internal metadata).

+Delay monitoring
+It continuously compares:

+The player’s current playback position (currentTime)

+The real stream live edge (seekableEnd)
+This difference is your lag.

+Seek decision
+If lag exceeds a set threshold (default: 2–3 seconds), the script seeks forward to the safe edge:

+liveEdgeTime - safetyOffset

+The safety offset prevents hitting an unbuffered segment and causing a stall.

+Dynamic offset adjustment
+If a seek causes buffering, the offset automatically increases next time.
+If no buffering occurs for a while, the offset is reduced for a tighter live sync.

+Cooldown system
+After a seek, the script waits a short period before seeking again, preventing rapid jumps.

+📂 Installation
+Option 1: Enhancer for YouTube (Recommended)

+Install Enhancer for YouTube extension.

+Go to Enhancer settings → Custom scripts.

+Paste the full script into the text area.

+Save and refresh YouTube.

+Option 2: Any JS Injector

+Use an extension like Tampermonkey, Violentmonkey, or Custom JavaScript for Websites 2.

+Create a new script, paste the code, and set it to run on https://www.youtube.com/*.

+⚙️ Configuration

+Inside the code, you’ll find a CONFIG object:

+const CONFIG = {
+    LAG_THRESHOLD: 2.5, // seconds behind live before seeking
+    SAFETY_OFFSET: 1.2, // seconds away from edge after seek
+    COOLDOWN_MS: 5000,  // min time between seeks
+    DEBUG_UI: false     // turn debug overlay on/off
+};

+You can edit these values to suit your internet connection and tolerance for delay.

+📸 Example Use Cases

+Trading streams — Never miss a candlestick or sudden price spike.

+Sports — Stay perfectly synced to live commentary and action.

+Esports & Gaming — React to plays in real time without delay.

+Live News — Hear breaking news the instant it’s broadcast.

+🔍 Known Limitations

+If your network has high packet loss or extreme jitter, the script may not be able to maintain perfect live sync without occasional buffering.

+Works only on YouTube’s standard web player — not on embedded players or smart TV apps.

+📜 License

+This project is released under the MIT License.
+You’re free to use, modify, and share it.